gmullerb/react-reducer-provider/readme/reference.md

 ## Singleton Reducer Provider

-If no name is provided a "unique"[1] Reducer will be created.
+If no name or number is provided a "unique"[1] Reducer will be created.

 > [1] This is a convention, i.e. is up to the developer not to created more Reducer Provider.
 Worth mentioning that no-named and named Reducer Providers can be combined.